 People with migraine may have low magnesium levels.
 Some studies show that supplementing with this mineral may provide relief from migraine attacks.

-This may be because magnesium levels fluctuate throughout the menstrual cycle, which may worsen PMS symptoms in those who have a deficiency.
-As such, supplements may help reduce the severity of symptoms, including menstrual migraine attacks (38).
+This may be because magnesium levels fluctuate throughout the menstrual cycle, worsening PMS symptoms in those with a deficiency.
+As such, supplements may help reduce the severity of symptoms, including menstrual migraine attacks (34).

-In fact, one older study found that taking 250 mg of magnesium per day helped decrease bloating, depression, and anxiety in 126 women with PMS compared with a control group (
+One study found that taking 300 mg of magnesium daily helped decrease bloating, depression, and anxiety in college students with PMS compared with a control group (35).

 Still, more recent, high quality studies are needed to determine whether this mineral can improve symptoms regardless of your magnesium levels.

 Some studies suggest that magnesium supplements help improve PMS symptoms, though more research is necessary.